indygreg/PyOxidizer/docs/packaging_resources.rst

    Typically accessed via ``importlib.metadata``.
 This is how files in ``*.dist-info`` or ``*.egg-info`` directories are represented.

+:ref:`config_type_file`
+   Represents a filesystem path and its content.

 :ref:`config_type_file_content`
    Represents the content of a filesystem file.

+   This is different from :ref:`config_type_file` in that it only represents file content and doesn't have an associated path.
+(It is likely these 2 types will be merged someday.)

 There are also Starlark types that are logically containers for multiple
 resources: